TodePond/SandPond/README.md

 # SandPond
 SandPond is an engine for atoms that follow spatial rules.<br>
 Try it out at [www.sandpond.cool](http://www.sandpond.cool).<br>
-The latest version with experimental stuff is at [dev.sandpond.cool](https://dev.sandpond.cool).<br>
 It is heavily inspired by Dave Ackley's [T2Tile Project](https://t2tile.org/).

 For more info, check out my [videos](https://www.youtube.com/playlist?list=PL9uRa69RF-7wastqKWXT4d9F84BAzfVd4).<br>